Last updated October 11, 2021. This post will continue to be updated as more information is available.

 If you have questions or concerns about teletherapy or your care, feel free to reach out to your clinician or our Care Coordination team, at firstname.lastname@example.org or (415) 202-5159.

-In the coming weeks as the situation evolves, we will continue to update this page with further information.
+We will continue to update this page with further information.
 Thank you for being a part of the Two Chairs community.

 The Two Chairs Team